 As you read through the book, be sure to complete the attached study guide to help guide your understanding of rhetorical concepts.
 Once you have finished reading the book you are to apply your newfound knowledge to the attached Argument Construction Scenarios.
-On the first day of class, you will bring in your study guide and your Argument Construction Scenarios, which will count as a test grade.
+You will bring in your study guide and your Argument Construction Scenarios, which will count as a combined test grade.

 Your Argument Construction Scenarios should follow MLA format (heading, page number, double spaced).